Relative and absolute tense: Aspectual analysis

-Relative tense can alternatively be analyzed in terms of the grammatical category of aspect.
-While a form that places the action in the past relative to the reference point may be called an anterior tense, it may alternatively be regarded as manifesting perfect (or retrospective) aspect.
+Wolfgang Klein proposed to analyze relative tense in terms of the grammatical category of aspect, regarding anterior tense as manifesting perfect (or retrospective) aspect.
 Similarly, a form that places the action in the future relative to the reference point may be regarded as having either posterior tense or prospective aspect.

-It is common to regard English perfect forms as combinations of perfect aspect with absolute tense.
-One reason for this is that, particularly with the present perfect, the use of such forms does not merely place the action in past time, but also implies relevance to the time under consideration.
-Thus the present perfect is taken to combine present tense with perfect aspect; the pluperfect (now usually called the past perfect in the case of English) is taken to combine past tense with perfect aspect; and the future perfect is taken to combine future tense with perfect aspect.
+He argued that the English perfect forms could be treated as combinations of perfect aspect with absolute tense.
+However, the proposal that aspect generally can explain relative tense has been argued against on the basis of cross-linguistic data.

-Nonetheless, some authors use the term anterior to refer to the perfect, and consider it under the heading of (relative) tense.
+Some authors use the term anterior to refer to the perfect, and consider it under the heading of (relative) tense.
 Joan Bybee remarks that "[anterior] seems to resemble a tense more than an aspect, since it does not affect the internal temporal contours of the situation."